-10.6.1 Room sharing will be on a voluntary basis.
-(PC#2021-06-21)

-- 10.6.2 Unionized Hotels - 10.6.2.1 SGEU will endeavour to use unionized hotels if possible.
-(Revised PC#2020-12-11) - 10.6.2.2 Charges for overnight accommodations of up to \$35 may be claimed without receipts.
-(Revised PC #2008-04-21) (Revised PC #2007-06-64) - 10.6.3 Smoking/Non-Smoking Rooms - 10.6.3.1 When it is not possible to pair up smoking/non-smoking members the Union will be responsible for the cost for extra rooms. - 10.6.4 Room Charges - 10.6.4.1 When the Union has arranged direct billing, individuals who do not inform the meeting coordinator of room cancellations or changes will be billed for room charges.
+- 10.6.1 Room sharing will be on a voluntary basis.
+(PC#2021-06-21) - 10.6.2 Unionized Hotels - 10.6.2.1 SGEU will endeavour to use unionized hotels if possible.
+(Revised PC#2020-12-11) - 10.6.2.2 Charges for overnight accommodations of \$35 may be claimed without receipts.
+(Revised PC #2008-04-21) (Revised PC #2007-06-64) (Revised PC #2022-10-16) - 10.6.3 Rooms - 10.6.3.1 If travel is required prior to 7:00 a.m. to attend a meeting a hotel room may be approved by the President, the 1st Vice President, Bargaining Unit or Sector chair.
+(Revised PC #2022-10-16) - 10.6.4 Room Charges - 10.6.4.1 When the Union has arranged direct billing, individuals who do not inform the meeting coordinator of room cancellations or changes will be billed for room charges.
 (Revised PC#2017-12-44) - 10.6.4.2 When the Union has arranged direct billing, any expenses such as telephone calls, meals, etc. charged to the hotel bill must be paid for upon checkout.

-(Created PC#2017-12-44)

-- 10.6.4.3 SGEU does not guarantee rooms.

-- 10.6.5 Family Participation

-- 10.6.5.1 Family participation trips (for the purpose of having family accompany members attending meetings away from home) must be approved by the Chair of the Sector/Bargaining Unit/LTD Supervisory committee for the budget they oversee; and the President shall approve Family Trips for the budgets he/she oversees.
+(Created PC#2017-12-44) - 10.6.4.3 SGEU does not guarantee rooms. - 10.6.5 Family Participation - 10.6.5.1 Family participation trips (for the purpose of having family accompany members attending meetings away from home) must be approved by the Chair of the Sector/Bargaining Unit/LTD Supervisory committee for the budget they oversee; and the President shall approve Family Trips for the budgets he/she oversees.
 Application must be made in writing, using the prescribed form, no less than two weeks in advance of the meeting.
 Family trip requests for SGEU Convention must be received no later than February 15th.
 Family trip requests for conferences must be submitted at least four weeks in advance of the event.
 SGEU will pay for a maximum of two trips per fiscal year, for one vehicle and one hotel room per trip per member.
 This applies to in-province trips only.
-To be eligible for a family participation trip, a member must have completed at least four (4) overnight union trips before taking the first family trip and another four (4) overnight union trips before claiming a second family trip.
+To be eligible for a family participation trip, a member must have completed at least four (4) overnight union trips before taking the first family trip and another four (4)

+overnight union trips before claiming a second family trip.
 Trips for employer-paid joint committees, such as Union/Management Committees, will count toward the four trips needed.
 The responsibility is on the member to provide verification of attendance at such meetings.
-Childcare expenses will be paid if they would not normally have been incurred.
-(Revised PC #2011-12-05)
+Childcare expenses will be paid if they would not normally have been incurred.(Revised PC #2011-12-05)